UlrichEckhardt/api-broker-prototype/README.md

 ## How to use

-### Running things using docker-compose
+### Running things using docker compose

-- Start the setup using `docker-compose up --build --detach`.
+- Start the setup using `docker compose up --build --detach`.
-- Configure the broker using e.g. `docker-compose run broker configure --retries 2`.
+- Configure the broker using e.g. `docker compose run broker configure --retries 2`.
   In addition to configuring the broker, it creates an event in the MongoDB collection.
 This is necessary, because you can't wait on an empty capped collection.
 This is a bug (IMHO) in MongoDB and some people even reported it as such.
-- Start the event processor using `docker-compose run broker process`.
+- Start the event processor using `docker compose run broker process`.
 You can adjust the simulated behaviour of the API using various parameters there.
   This will keep running in the foreground.
-- In order to simulate a call, `docker-compose run broker insert request "test"`.
+- In order to simulate a call, `docker compose run broker insert request "test"`.
 - You should now be able to see the event processor simulating an API call, storing the resulting info in the event store.
-- Using `docker-compose run broker list`, you can get a list of all events and their contents.
+- Using `docker compose run broker list`, you can get a list of all events and their contents.
-- Finally, you can kill the event processor and shut down the whole setup using `docker-compose rm --stop --force`.
+- Finally, you can kill the event processor and shut down the whole setup using `docker compose rm --stop --force`.

 ### Switching the storage backend